Ashishchidhava/Authsafe-iOS/README.md

 **Objective-C**

-// Place the below in your AppDelegate didFinishLaunchingWithOptions method
+// Place the below code in your AppDelegate didFinishLaunchingWithOptions method

 ```
 [Authsafe configure:@"Your secret key"];
 [Authsafe trackAppEvent:@"open"];
 ```
 The AuthSafe SDK collects device fingerprints from the device and sends this data directly to Authsafe Dashboard.